Mailing lists at the Computer Laboratory

 What kind of list is for you?

-There are (at least) three different sorts of list that may be of use:
+There are (at least) two different sorts of list that may be of use:

 - A Computing Service list